 Are the Environment Agency requiring you to produce a Fire Prevention Plan?

-What this means is that Fire Prevention Plans are difficult to agree, lengthy and time consuming.
+Fire Prevention Plans can be difficult to agree, lengthy and time consuming.
 What is perhaps more important is that for many operators, a Fire Prevention Plan may mean significant changes to their site operation and even infrastructure.
 One of our clients was faced with a bill of over £200,000 for changes to site infrastructure until we got involved and negotiated an alternative solution with the Agency.

-If you’re being asked to provide a Fire Prevention Plan, you may want to take some advice and consider letting us help you.
-We’ve a good track record of success in negotiating sensible plans with the Agency, give us a call on 01782 349308 and let us help you through this difficult process.
+If you’re being asked to provide a Fire Prevention Plan, you may want to take some advice or consider letting us help you.
+We’ve a good track record of success in negotiating sensible plans with the Agency, give us a call on 01782 308444 and let us help you through this difficult process.